Shalev-Aviv/TRAFFI/README.md

 ## Installation & Usage
 ### Prerequisites
-- Node.js and npm (for the React frontend)
+- Node.js and npm (for the frontend)
-- JDK 21 (Required for the backend, once implemented)
+- JDK 21 (for the backend, once implemented)
 ### Recommended
 - VS-Code (To run the frontend)
 - IntelliJ (To run the backend)